AMPHIBIAWEB

 Chemical Contaminants

 There is a growing body of evidence that chemical contaminants are in some way responsible for amphibian declines (Blaustein et al. 2003).
 The consequences of chemical stressors, such as pesticides, heavy metals, acidification and nitrogen based fertilizers, on amphibians are lethal, sublethal, direct and indirect.
 The sublethal affects of contaminants on amphibians include hampered growth, development and behavior, which could lead to developmental and behavioral abnormalities (Bridges 1997, Bridges 2000).
 These developmental and behavioral abnormalities may alter susceptibility to predation (Bridges 1999a) and competition and decrease reproductive success (Bridges 1999b, Relyea and Mills 2001, Boone and Semlitsch 2002).
 Chemical contaminants also weaken the immune system making amphibians more susceptible to parasites, disease and UV radiation (Blaustein et al. 2003, Christin et al. 2003, Daszak et al. 2003, Gendron et al. 2003).
 Certain pesticides can disrupt the endocrine system, resulting in sexual malformations, such as hermaphroditism (Hayes et al. 2002b, Hayes et al. 2003).
 Other contaminates indirectly affect amphibians by altering food web dynamics (Boone and Bridges 2003).
-This page briefly summarizes resent research on the effects of four main types of chemical stressors on amphibians: pesticides, heavy metals, acidification and nitrogen pollution.
+This page briefly summarizes recent research on the effects of four main types of chemical stressors on amphibians: pesticides, heavy metals, acidification and nitrogen pollution.

 PESTICIDES